MoonNi1ght/elastic-job-spring/README.md

   >     }
   > ```
   >
-  > Sometimes, you company has many project in some environment , so you can use `${your.address}` in annotation, config the real address to spring container.
+  > Sometimes, your company has many different environment, but the same codes .  so you can use `${your.address}` in annotation, config the real address to spring container.

 ### How to Use